 False and forged documentation usually accompany dogs from puppy farms, which leads buyers to think they have been imported legally or bred in the USA.
 Often these animals have not been vaccinated against rabies or have been given vaccinations prematurely, so they are futile.
 Puppies must be quarantined if found to have been illegally imported, and in these cases, the fees must be paid by the owners.

-These puppies are often sold via online and newspaper ads and are a lot cheaper than U.S. bred puppies of the same breed.
+These puppies are often sold via online and newspaper ads and are a lot cheaper than the U.S. bred puppies of the same breed.
 Such practices also tend to offer ‘multiple breeds’ for sale.
 Something unusual to note is that these practices tend to offer ‘multiple breeds’ for sale when even the most experienced breeders only focus on one breed.
 These are tell-tale signs of puppy farming, and there may be an illegal breeding program in place.

 Health and behavioral problems associated with puppy farms